Goldman Sachs CEO History

 As founder and original leader, Goldman established the firm's core business of facilitating commercial paper for entrepreneurs and joining the New York Stock Exchange in 1896.

-Though the company remained small during Goldman's 25-year tenure, he set the foundation for the Goldman Sachs that exists today.
+The small firm he founded, set the foundation for the Goldman Sachs that exists today.

 SAMUEL SACHS